Simon-3ft/dcc-ex.github.io/docs/ex-rail/EX-RAIL-summary.rst

       -  Sends a DCC accessory packet with value 0 to a linear address
     * -  VIRTUAL_SIGNAL( id)
       -  Defines a virtural signal that is visable to throttles for setting real signal color schemes
+    * -  DCC_SIGNAL( id, addr, sub_addr )
+      -  Defines a signal object which can be later set to RED/AMBER/GREEN and tested for state